Virtual Assets Exchange Services Business License in Dubai: Cost and Requirements

 Digital finance is reshaping global commerce at speed, and Dubai has positioned itself at the forefront of that transformation.
 As virtual assets move from the fringes of speculation into mainstream institutional portfolios, the demand for regulated, credible exchange infrastructure has never been greater.
 For entrepreneurs and financial services firms looking to establish a compliant virtual assets exchange operation, Dubai South Business Hub Free Zone offers a structured, cost-effective pathway under Activity Code 6619.85.

-This guide covers everything you need to know about the Virtual Assets Exchange Services Business Licence in Dubai, including what it covers, who it suits, setup costs, compliance requirements, and why Dubai remains one of the world's most strategic locations for this activity.
+This guide covers everything you need to know about the Virtual Assets Exchange Services Business License in Dubai, including what it covers, who it suits, setup costs, compliance requirements, and why Dubai remains one of the world's most strategic locations for this activity.

-What the Licence Covers
+What the License Covers

-Permitted activities under this licence typically include:
+Permitted activities under this license typically include:

 Operating virtual asset exchange platforms